-\subsubsection{A Third New Rule for Implication.}
+\paragraph{A Third New Rule for Implication.}

-Mints' system has two new rules for implication.
+Mints' system handles implication with two rules newly introduced in \cite{mints}.
 We introduce a third new rule, which is, like Mints' ${\seq}{\imp}$, for implication in the succedent.
-We will use it for interpolation in specific cases, while in other cases we will stay with Mints' version.
+We will use it in the interpolating variation of our sequent system in specific cases, while in other cases we will stay with Mints' version.

-Soundness of the rule follows from the equivalence
+Soundness of the rule ${\seq}{\imp}*$ follows from the equivalence